 My mother is from Mexico and moved to Berkeley at 15.
 My father was born in Los Angeles and served in the U.S. Army Airborne, jumping out of airplanes behind enemy lines.
 So when people ask if writing is hard, I say, "Not really," because no one’s actively shooting at me while I’m at my laptop.

 I earned degrees in English & American Literature and Creative Writing at Stanford and studied British theatre and history in England.
+I worked for theatre companies, including the American Conservatory Theatre, and wrote features and op-eds for the San Francisco Chronicle and the Contra Costa Times.

-What do people say about my novels?
-Often, “I don’t know what kind of book this is.”
 My writing has been analyzed in doctoral theses, presented at conferences, and taught in universities and high schools.
 Pretty cool for someone who believes humor isn’t taken seriously enough as craft and art.

 A college friend once said, “People who don’t think you’re funny don’t think you’re funny at all.
 But the people who do, think you’re hilarious.”
 That pretty much sums it up.